Influence of Stanley Kubrick: In popular culture

 The TV series The Simpsons is said to contain more references to Kubrick films than any other pop culture phenomenon.
 References abound to many of his films, including 2001, A Clockwork Orange, and The Shining.
 When the Directors Guild of Great Britain gave Kubrick a lifetime achievement award, they included a cut-together sequence of all the homages from the show.
-Kubrick's films had also been parodied, influenced and/or referenced in other TV shows like Seinfeld, South Park, Malcolm in the Middle, The Sopranos, The Wire, Family Guy, The Fairly OddParents, American Dad!, Breaking Bad, It's Always Sunny in Philadelphia, and many others.
+Kubrick's films had also been parodied, influenced and/or referenced in other TV shows like Seinfeld, South Park, Malcolm in the Middle, The Sopranos, The Wire, Family Guy, The Fairly OddParents, American Dad!, Breaking Bad, Mad Men, It's Always Sunny in Philadelphia, and many others.

 In 2009, an exhibition of paintings and photos inspired by Kubrick's films was held in Dublin, Ireland, entitled 'Stanley Kubrick: Taming Light'.
 In 2010, painter (and film storyboard artist) Carlos Ramos held an exhibition entitled "Kubrick" in Los Angeles, featuring paintings in a variety of styles based on scenes from Stanley Kubrick films.

 The 2005 Jim Carrey comedy film Fun with Dick and Jane refers several times to an all-important "CRM-114" form.
 CRM 114, or variations, is an "easter egg" in several Kubrick films, such as Dr. Strangelove.

-Abel Tesfaye, also known as 'The Weeknd' is an avid cinephile and has been known to integrate cinema into his music.
+Abel Tesfaye, also known as 'The Weeknd', is an avid cinephile and has been known to integrate cinema into his music.
 He too has expressed an admiration for Stanley Kubrick by citing him as an artistic influence; he has constantly referenced his work in his music videos such as "Call Out My Name" and "Save Your Tears."

 Among her multiple allusions to Kubrick in song and video, pop singer Lady Gaga's video for "Bad Romance" appeared to pay homage to Kubrick, and her concert shows have included the use of dialogue, costumes, and music from A Clockwork Orange.
 He was also mentioned in her song "Dance in the Dark", alongside other famous people who died tragically, like Jesus and JonBenet Ramsey.
 Her concert shows have included the use of dialogue, costumes, and music from A Clockwork Orange.

 The music video for Kanye West's 2010 song "Runaway" was inspired by Eyes Wide Shut.